 In Enbridge’s view, is Energy Probe’s table, (attached) which includes the cost per customer and the length of time it would take to recoup the costs of switching to natural gas, a reasonable estimate of the real cost of connecting new customers in the Community Expansion program?

-If not, please provide a revision
+If not, please provide a revision.

 EGDI – Energy Probe - IR #2